 Candidates must first attempt those questions which are easy and then proceed to the ones that are difficult or time consuming.
 Candidates must solve the lengthy questions after attempting the easier ones as it will help them manage their time more efficiently.

 Staff Selection Commission (SSC) has announced the exam pattern of SSC CGL.
 The exam pattern mentions number of sections, marking scheme, weightage of topics, mode and duration of exam and number of questions.
-SSC CGL exam pattern Tier I has been provided in the table below.
+With the help of exam pattern, candidates can prepare according to the question asked in exam.

 Marking Scheme of Tier I